Nexis-Network/homepage/content/docs/guides/branching-github-actions.md

 ### Input variables

-- `project_id`: The ID of your Exzo Network project.
-You can find this value in the Exzo Network Console, on the **Settings** page.
+- `project_id`: The ID of your Nexis Network project.
+You can find this value in the Nexis Network Console, on the **Settings** page.
 - `branch:` The ID or name of the branch you want to delete.
 Select **Branches** from the sidebar, and then select the branch.
 A branch ID has a `br-` prefix.
-- `api_key`: An API key created in your Exzo Network account.
+- `api_key`: An API key created in your Nexis Network account.
 For instructions, see [Create an API key](/docs/manage/api-keys#create-an-api-key).

 ### Outputs